All the models

 In Paris Malling-Hansen also received a silver medal for the writing ball as an educational apparatus for blind people, and I think it's a good guess that two of the models he exhibeted in Paris were with braille and moon alphabet.
 Totally he had 4 models in Paris, and the last one was a small writing ball on a wooden foot, made to write on paper strips.

-1888: The lower modell, sometimes called the "tipp-ball", with colour ribbon and paper platen is often refered to as the 1888-model allthough the prototype was finished as early as 1879.
-This last model was developed by the mechanic August Lyngye, and received the First Price medal on the great Art, Agricultural and Industrial Exhibition in Copenhagen in 1888.
+1888: The lower modell, sometimes called the "tipp-ball", with colour ribbon and paper platen is often refered to as the 1888-model allthough the first lower prototype was finished as early as 1879.
+We don't know the details about the developement of this model, but it was probably first built at Jürgensen's workshop.
+It was a very compact and solid model, and today it is only known to exist in one single copy.
+So is the very last model that was built by the mechanic August Lyngye, and received the First Price medal on the great Art, Agricultural and Industrial Exhibition in Copenhagen in 1888.
 In his advertisements Lyngbye offers a writing ball with both small and capitol letters, but no such model has ever been seen.
 Malling-Hansen had great expectations to this model, and according to information given by Lyngbye's wife to Malling-Hansen's daughter, Johanne Agerskov, Malling-Hansen ordered 100 writing balls for production before he died.
 But when he suddenly passed away in 1890, the order was cancelled, and no more writing balls were ever made.....

 In addition to the above mentioned models, we know that there was also made a mini writing ball, in a 2/3 size.
 The descendants from Malling-Hansen's daughter, Emma Mathiesen, own such a writing ball, and I have had the great pleasure of trying to write on it.
 I can promise that it was an unforgettable experience!